contensis/docs-delivery-dotnet/key-concepts/data-format.md

+---

+description: In the .NET Delivery API client, the Data Format property is used as an extension of a DataType to describe or identify the structure and intent of the data.
+---
 # Data format

 The Data Format property is used as an extension of a [DataType](data-types.md) to describe or identify the structure and intent of the data.
 For example, a [Location](/model/location.md) has a DataType of *object*, and a DataFormat of *location*.
 Another example is a HTML block, which has a DataType of *string* and a DataFormat of *html*.